Luxury Watch Consignment

 Van Cleef & Arpels

 - Can I sell watches online with Sotheby's?Absolutely.
 Throughout the year, we hold live and online watch auctions that attract global audiences competing for the top luxury watches.
-When you submit a watch for review by one of our specialists, they will consider it for consignment in both online and live sales.
+In fact, Sotheby's had recently launched Watches Weekly, a new fast and dynamic online auction format to meet collectors’ needs and respond to the rapidly evolving market.
+This new format offers a quicker turnaround between appraisal and sale.
+In the second Watches Weekly of the series, a Patek Philippe sold for 3,750,000 HKD, making it the most expensive watch ever sold in an online sale .
+When you submit a watch for review by one of our specialists, they will consider it for consignment in any of our online sales, whether our standard watch sales or for Watches Weekly.

 - Which watch models consistently perform well at watch auctions?Watch enthusiasts are particularly fond of Rolex Daytona, Rolex Submariner, Patek Philippe Calatrava, Patek Philippe Nautilus, Audemar Piguet Royal Oak and Cartier Tank watches.
 Sotheby's is your best resource to sell these luxury watches and much more.